pressidium/pressidium-cookie-consent/readme.txt

 = Can I use the cookie consent plugin programmatically?
 Are there any other options/features? =

 For more information about the Pressidium Cookie Consent plugin, refer [to our wiki](https://github.com/pressidium/pressidium-cookie-consent/wiki/).

+= Can I export/import the plugin settings? =

+Yes, you can export/import the plugin settings.
+On wp-admin, go to Settings -> Cookie Consent, and use the “Export Settings” and “Import Settings” buttons.

+= Does the plugin support Google Consent Mode (GCM)? =

+Yes, the plugin supports Google Consent Mode (GCM).
+On wp-admin, go to Settings -> Cookie Consent, select the “Consent Mode” tab and enable the “Google Consent Mode v2 (GCM)” option.
+Then, select either the Google tag (gtag.js) or the Google Tag Manager (GTM) implementation, and configure it accordingly.

 = Why is the cookie consent banner not showing on my website? =